galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing.md

 To deploy your tests to the ecosystem  you must deploy the Maven test bundle and OBR bundle to the Nexus repository.
 The automation engines can find them by using the CPS properties.

 The tests can then be run in Eclipse by using the automation tab.

+# Where to put the following info - its a little confusing atm
+The VM hosts the ecosystem which runs Docker containers.
+Inside the containers are the Galasa microservices, including the etcd server which hosts the CPS, DSS and CREDs stores.
+For more information about the architecture of the Galasa ecosystem, see <a href="https://galasa.dev/docs/ecosystem/architecture" target="_blank"> Ecosystem architecture</a>

+Typically, a dedicated person, for example the test architect or test lead, is authorized to edit the CPS file.
+The file can be edited locally by using etcdctl, or by running the commands directly on the VM.
+Testers typically interact with the etcd server by putting or getting the value of a key.